 The below graph shows that there is no (0) amount of capillary moisture in the wall (free moisture) it is bone dry, and at 250mm there is 1.3% of hygroscopic salts present, this being a very small amount of nitrate present.
 This is where the highest readings were noted on the plastered finish.

 Lots of older buildings will have possibly had a rising damp problem over the years, this might still be active or simply gone away, if it has, it may have left the hygroscopic salts behind.
 If the rising damp has disappeared and your only left with even a small amount of hygroscopic salts these will make a damp meter beep like mad.

 So how do you know that you have just salts and no hygroscopic salts?
 A damp meter will not be able to tell you, you will need plaster samples taken to determine this as above.

 The good thing about the internet is that people can now show potential customers their shop window which is their website, this can be an all singing and dancing website… how do you know if this company is any good when there are thousands of so called damp proofing specialists?!
-I have personally found that we have more and more enquiries where people find us after doing their internet research, they specifically know that a destructive survey is needed most of the time to find the cause of the rising dampness and not just a damp meter!
-I’m not knocking a damp meter as it’s an excellent piece of kit especially for non destructive surveys, but it takes an expert to understand the readings.
+I have personally found that we have more and more enquiries where people find us after doing their internet research, they specifically know that a destructive/invasive damp survey is needed most of the time to find the root cause of the rising dampness and not just a damp meter!
+I’m not knocking a damp meter, as it’s an excellent piece of kit especially for non destructive surveys, but even an expert to understand all the readings.

 Please contact us for further advice or a damp survey.